dasmiq/passim/README.md

 ## License

-Copyright © 2012-7 David A. Smith
+Copyright © 2012-21 David A. Smith

-Distributed under the Eclipse Public License.
+Distributed under the MIT License.